tomleavy/mimi-arch-draft/draft-aegis-mimi-arch-latest.md

 extensions clients must support.

-When a client is added to an MLS group (typically after being discovered as described in {{client-discovery}}), the application requests a key package from one of the client's pools with attributes matching those used by the group.
+When a client is added to an MLS group (typically after being discovered as described in {{client-discovery}}), the application (or a gateway in case of federation) requests a key package from one of the client's pools with attributes matching those used by the group.
 By default, the returned key package is immediately deleted, in order to avoid key material reuse across groups.
 To improve availability in situations where key pools may get depleted, a gateway MAY provide an option to support so-called final keys, i.e., a key pool can have one final key package that can be used multiple times but only after all other key packages are used up.
 However, this MUST come with a security warning.

 ## Key Pool Creation